 Are you still entitled to compensation if you were not wearing your seatbelt in a car accident?

 From a traffic or Provincial Offences standpoint, all Canadian provinces have passed compulsory legislation that requires occupants of a vehicle to wear their seat belt.
 In Ontario, drivers can be convicted if they or anyone in their vehicle under age 16 is not wearing a seat-belt or secured in a proper child seat.
-Thing get worse however if you are involved in a car accident.
 In addition to Provincial Offences, it has long been recognized in Canada that all occupants in a vehicle have a duty to wear their seat belts to ensure their own safety.
 If you are hurt in car accident in Ontario and initiate a claim for personal injury compensation, the failure to have worn your seat-belt can result in a reduction in your compensation within the range of 0% to as high as 25%!

 Normally the upper limit is available only in those cases where a judge or jury is satisfied that substantially all of your injuries and damages could have been prevented by wearing a seat-belt.
 Where the evidence does not establish that all your injuries would have been effectively prevented, then allocation of reduction in compensation paid to you should be less than the upper imit of 25%.